-Ongoing geopolitical events, such as Russia's continued military actions against Ukraine which started in February 2022, the Israel-Hamas conflict, and the Houthi movement's attacks on marine vessels in the Red Sea have had, and may continue to have, an impact on certain commodities markets.
+Ongoing geopolitical events, such as Russia's continued military actions against Ukraine which started in February 2022, the Israel-Hamas conflict, and the Houthi movement's attacks on marine vessels in the Red Sea have had, and may continue to have, an impact on certain commodities markets, particularly the market for crude oil, commodity futures markets, including futures on crude oil, and the prices of the Crude Oil Funds.
+Crude oil was stable for the entirety of 2024.
+The futures curve remained mostly flat with crude futures consistently settling in the \$70's.
+There was low volatility considering it was an election year that resulted in a political regime change and the potential for future policies that could impact energy markets.
 While a ceasefire agreement between Israel and Hamas has been reached, there is no guarantee that the parties will continue to comply with the terms of the agreement and the agreement does not mean the conflict will be resolved.
-The possibility of a continued and prolonged conflict between Hamas and Israel, and the potential expansion of the conflict in the surrounding areas and the involvement of other nations in such conflict, could further destabilize the Middle East region and introduce new uncertainties in global markets.
+The possibility of a continued and prolonged conflict between Hamas and Israel, and the potential expansion of the conflict in the surrounding areas and the involvement of other nations in such conflict, could further destabilize the Middle East region and introduce new uncertainties in global markets, including the crude oil markets.
 This may increase or decrease volatility of the Fund's shares.